M-o-a-T/moat/USAGE.rst

    If the list contains actual numbers, you need to use a Python expression and "--eval".

+.. option:: path

+   The path to the port to be modified.
+Must be "SERVER CARD PORT" (without quotes).
+   The port is numeric, starting with 0.

 .. program:: distkv client gpio list